-When the vehicle is turned off and an RKE transmitter is left in the vehicle, the horn may chirp three times after all doors are closed.
-To turn on or off see Vehicle Personalization ⇒ 120.
+When the vehicle is turned off and an remote key is left in the vehicle, the horn may chirp three times after all doors are closed.
+To view available settings for this feature, touch the Settings icon on the infotainment home page.
+Select "Vehicle" to display the list of available options and select "Remote Lock, Unlock, Start".